Transfers & Visiting Students

 - Official law school transcript

-Applications should be submitted at least six weeks prior to the beginning of the desired term of enrollment.
-Please submit the personal statement and resume via email to email@example.com.
-Students should send hard copies of their dean’s letter and transcripts to the Office of Admissions at 1329 Biolchini Hall, Notre Dame, IN 46556.
+Please be prepared to upload the personal statement and resume to the application form.
+Students should have official copies of their dean’s letter and transcripts sent to the Office of Admissions at firstname.lastname@example.org or 1329 Biolchini Hall, Notre Dame, IN 46556.